Japanese Flower Etiquette: How to Choose Flowers

 We can’t give flowers because of Richard Gere in “Pretty Woman”

 I rarely buy flowers.
 It’s only on Mother’s Day, though I forget even that sometimes.
 Probably that’s because I don’t really know what flowers I should buy.
 On Mother’s Day, it’s easy because flower shops offer a wide variety of Mother’s Day bouquet options.
 In addition, there’s a mental wall in us, I guess.
-In fact, I’ve never seen anyone who is waiting for his/her date with a flower bouquet, and so I believe it only happens in the movies.
+In fact, I’ve never seen anyone who is waiting for his/her date with a flower bouquet at least in Japan, and so I believe it only happens in the movies.
 In other words, that may be because of Richard Gere in “Pretty Woman” or “Shall We Dance?”
-Flower gifting becomes a mission impossible for us ordinary people, based on my fully biased opinion.
+Flower gifting becomes a mission impossible for us ordinary people, though it’s fully based on my opinion.

 The rules of flower gifting are too complicated in Japan